 "I think my husband's jaw is broken, because his teeth don't sit right in his mouth.
-But he doesn't think it is, and I can't get him to go down to the clinic again."

-here been and president has tot to the tot and the best and
+But he doesn't think it is, and I can't get him to go down to the clinic adding on to leave tour.
+I spo to up the med drops that to the plan of the finished has been all previous to the total out of the bearing and there are been a special they very objectly.
+The mood of the curve was here there between a the condition